evertonmaciel/Rare7/README.md

 # Rare7
-Classifies species into seven forms of the rarity of Rabinowitz
+Classifies species into seven forms of rarity of Rabinowitz

 # Overview
 The Rabinowitz’s method uses three parameters (geographic range, habitat specificity, and population size) to classify rare species.
 Geographic range is a parameter of regional scale, while the other two are local.
 Their combination results in seven form of rarity, and in the identification of common species.